Ancient (band): History

 In July 2004, Ancient released their sixth album, Night Visit.
-Written in drummer Grom's studio at the feet of the Italian Alps, And Jesus Christ! writting in NJ; the album was recorded at Studio Fredman and mixed by Swedish producer Fredrik Nordström.
+Written in drummer Grom's studio at the feet of the Italian Alps, and Jesus Christ! writing in NJ (USA); the album was recorded at Studio Fredman and mixed by Swedish producer Fredrik Nordström.
 Following the release, the band embarked on another European tour called "A Night VisiTour" in 2005, with Illdisposed as co-headliners and Final Breath as support.
-In the end of 2005, GroM left the band.
+In the end of 2005, GroM left the band and relocated to Los Angeles, CA.

 Aphazel and Deadly Kristin released an album with their side-project called 'Dreamlike Horror', for Greek label Sleaszy Rider Records in June 2005.

-Live, the band featured Aleister of Faust (a cult Italian death metal band) on guitar and following Grom's departure, also featured Nick Barker (Cradle Of Filth, Dimmu Borgir) on drums.
+Live, the band featured Aleister of Faust (a cult Italian death metal band) on guitar and following Grom's departure, also featured Nick Barker (Cradle of Filth, Dimmu Borgir) on drums.

-Ancient's original demos, including Eerily Howling Winds, were re-released in 2005 in an album called Eerily Howling Winds - The Antediluvian Tapes.
+Ancient's original demos, including Eerily Howling Winds, were re-released in 2005 in an album called Eerily Howling Winds - The Antediluvian Tapes, after which the band went on hiatus.

 In 2009 and 2010 they reformed for a new set of live shows in Spain and Portugal with Nick Barker as drummer.

 Metal Blade has since then released a three-CD pack containing the band's three releases before the final Night Visit album: The Halls of Eternity, God Loves the Dead and Proxima Centauri.

-In 2011, band's lead singer Aphazel announced that he had converted to Christianity, had shortened his artist name to Zel and also announced plans for a new studio album.
+In 2011, band's lead singer Aphazel had shortened his artist name to Zel and also announced plans for a new studio album.
 The album, Back to the Land of the Dead, was released in 2016 by EMP Label Group, with the group subsequently signing with Soulseller Records.
 In early 2016 the band recruited guitarist Ghiulz (Bulldozer) as session guitarist for live performances.

 Svartalvheim + Trolltaar 25th anniversary

-Currently Ancient is touring Europe with the lineup Zel, guitarist Ghiulz (Death SS/Bulldozer), bassist Dhilorz and drumer Volkun (Morost/Sovrag).
+For the 25th anniversary, Ancient toured Europe with the lineup Zel, guitarist Ghiulz (Death SS/Bulldozer), bassist Dhilorz and drummer Volkun (Morost/Sovrag).
 The tour began early 2020 to celebrate the jubilee of early records Svartalvheim and Trolltaar and went into a forced pause due to the lockdowns.

-On december 2022 former drumer Grimm made a guest apearence on the concerts in the Netherlands and Belgium, joining to perform vocals on two songs (Eerily Howling Winds and Likferd).
+In December 2022 former drummer Grimm made a guest appearance on the concerts in the Netherlands and Belgium, joining to perform vocals on two songs (Eerily Howling Winds and Likferd).
 It was his first appearance with the band in 28 years.

+The Cainian Chronicle anniversary

+In 2023, Lord Kaiaphas joined Ancient as a guest in the Cainian Chronicle tour, performing the entire album.
+The first performance of the tour was at the Cosmic Void Festival in London.
+Since then, Ancient has been touring in Europe and other countries performing the album.